Man whose Trump 2020 flag was vandalized gets replacement, holds raising ceremony

 Today, January 12, Klein plans to raise his new Trump 2020 flag with a bit of fanfare.
 He and his wife are holding an event at their home open to the public, and will be joined by Vermont Congress runner-ups: Republicans Anya Tynio and Lawrence Zupan.
 As the Kleins proceed to raise their flag, a bagpipe will play.

 Although the family feels especially honored to have been sent such a personal package from the president, the last few months have not been easy.
-In additional the original vandalization, the Kleins say they've recieved numerous death threats since their story went viral.
+In additional the original vandalization, the Kleins say they've received numerous death threats since their story went viral.

 "I hear on the other end some expletives, profanity, I guess, with the letter F. 'F you Trump fan, I'm going to kill you,'" Klein said.